 - The guides must be in the ratio of 1:4, meaning that if the climbers exceed the number of 4, then an extra guide is required (2 guides, for more than 4 climbers).

-- The climbing sherpa guides must be UIAA certified and hired through a travel agency (registered local trekking company).
+- The climbing Sherpa guides must be UIAA certified and hired through a travel agency (registered local trekking company).

 After your booking is confirmed with us, we at Destination Himalaya Treks will arrange all the paperwork and permit processing.